Executioner0x00/Executioner0x00/README.md

 ## Hi there 👋

-## I am NS!
+## I am UE500!

-- 🔭 I’m currently working on my GDI malware comeback
+- 🔭 I’m currently working on stuff
 - 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate with no one
 - 🤔 I’m looking for help with nothing